-- Step 3.
-Make all necessary connections between the various components. - Step 4.
+Step 5.
 The positioning bars can be installed onto the worktable and left in place for all your projects or can be moved around to suit different projects.
 Simply place the bars over the holes that will form the outer edge of the target material and fasten them into place with the provided bolts.